Percentage Increase Calculator

 When to use this calculator

-Use this when a value has gone up and you need to express the growth as a percentage — for example, a salary rising from $45,000 to $51,750, revenue climbing from $80,000 to $96,000 month-on-month, or a product price increasing from $12 to $15.
+Use this when a value has gone up and you need to express the growth as a percentage — a salary rising from $45,000 to $51,750, revenue climbing from $80,000 to $96,000, a product price going from $12 to $15, or a test score improving from 64 to 80.

 Percentage Increase